Structural stability of meandering-hyperbolic group actions: Actions of word-hyperbolic groups

+The map $\pi$ is clearly equivariant.
+In Theorem~\ref{thm:pi} we will prove that $\pi$ is a continuous surjective map.
+We note that, as we show later in Corollary~\ref{cor:hyp}, meandering-hyperbolic actions of a \emph{non-elementary} hyperbolic group are in fact (uniformly) S-hyperbolic.

 \begin{theorem} Let $\Ga$ be a non-elementary hyperbolic group.
-Suppose that an action $\rho:\Ga\to\Homeo(M;\La)$ is expanding and there exists an equivariant continuous nowhere constant map $f:\La\to\pa\Ga$.
-Then $\rho$ is uniformly S-hyperbolic (and thus meandering-hyperbolic) and $f$ is the coding map of $\rho$. \end{theorem}
+Suppose that an action $\rho:\Ga\to\Homeo(M)$ is expanding at $\La$ and there exists an equivariant continuous nowhere constant map $f:\La\to\pa\Ga$.
+Then $\rho$ is uniformly S-hyperbolic (and thus meandering-hyperbolic) at $\La$ and $f$ is the postal map of $\rho$. \end{theorem}

 \begin{proof} Let $\D=(\vS,\de)$ be the expansion datum of $\rho$ (see Definition~\ref{def:expansion}).
 Recall that $d_\vS$ denotes the word metric on $\Ga$ with respect to $\vS$.

 We claim that if $x\in\La$ and $\eta\in(0,\de]$ then, for every $\eta$-code $\al$ for $x$, the $\eta$-ray $c^\al\in\Ray^\eta_\D(x)$ is a uniform quasigeodesic ray in $(\Ga,d_\vS)$ asymptotic to $f(x)$.
 To see this, we first note that by Corollary~\ref{cor:qg} the ray $c^\al$ is indeed an $(A,C)$-quasigeodesic ray with $A$ and $C$ independent of $x$ and $\eta$.